A Design-Based Model of the Aortic Valve for Fluid-Structure Interaction: Methods

 The nonlinear system is solved using Newton's method with line search.
 To compute the Jacobian of equation \eqref{equilbrium_eqn_discrete}, each term was differentiated analytically, then the entire sparse matrix is constructed using the analytic forms at each step of the Newton's iteration.

 The equations are solved on the domain $\Omega = [0,1] \times [0,1/6]$.
 The curve $v = 0$ represents the annulus; its location is prescribed as a Dirichlet boundary condition.
-The radius $r = 1.25$ cm \cite{boraita2016reference}, and the annular height is $1.4$r \cite{swanson1974dimensions}.
+The radius $r = 1.25$ cm \cite{boraita2016reference}, and the annular height is $1.4 r$ \cite{swanson1974dimensions}.
 The curve $v = 1/6$ represents the free edge; it is treated with a homogeneous Neumann boundary condition, meaning that zero tension is applied in the radial direction, where the valve tissue ends.
 The curves $u = 0, 1/3, 2/3$ represent the commissures; their position is prescribed as a Dirichlet boundary condition.
-Fibers attach to the commissures over a segment of positive length rather than a point so that all fibers do not create excessive tension on a single point.
 Circumferential fibers attach at the commissures from a height of $0.9$r to $1.4$r.
 The curve $u = 1$ is identified with the curve $u = 0$ by periodicity.
 The geometry of the aortic annulus is shown in Figure \ref{aortic_annulus}.

 We seek to match the loaded geometry provided in \cite{swanson1974dimensions}.
 The loaded leaflet height at the center of the leaflet is then targeted to be $1.4r = 1.75$ cm.
 They report the free edge length as $2.48r = 3.1$ cm, which is larger than the diameter of the annulus, accounting for the non-planar line of coaptation.
 We target the loaded free edge length to be $2.48r + 0.4 = 3.5$ cm.
 The factor of $0.4$ cm is added to create a small amount of extra free edge length that ensures firm coaptation.
 Since we do not include a notion of contact here, there may be slightly less strain in FSI simulations locally at the free edge, as coaptation prevents the free edge from straining further and removes pressure locally.
-These values correspond to a reference height of 1.13 cm and a free edge length of 3.04 cm, following definitions of the reference configuration from the loaded configuration, see Section \ref{constitutive}.
+These values correspond to a reference height of 1.13 cm and a free edge length of 3.04 cm, following definitions of the reference configuration from the loaded configuration (See Section \ref{constitutive}).